Create an account

 Get a weekly dose of discounts and inspiration for adventure lovers

-1. Join a group or a club
+1. Join a group with knowledge of winter trails

 There are lots of hiking clubs that keep going in winter.
 We recommend using the site Meetup to find local groups.
 In addition to Hiking clubs, there are often dedicated XC Ski clubs and snowshoe clubs.
 Going with others is much better because they know the best places to go, and it's safer in numbers.
 On the flipside, be aware that the others in the group may not know any more than you and can get you into danger.

-2. Get good gear
+2. Get proper winter gear

 Don't buy the cheapest stuff you can find!
 You need to rely on your winter gear, especially critical items.
 Support your local outdoors store and get property fitted.
 You don’t want your snowshoes to break, your microspikes to fall off, or to find out your mitts aren’t waterproof halfway through a daytrip!
 Gear here also implies a good amount of layers.
 You’ll want wool and waterproofing for winter walks.